klapo/BayesianGLM_stability/README.md

 # BayesianGLM_stability

 Distributed Temperature Sensing offers an unprecendented view into the vertical structure of the boundary layer.
+Some initial investigations into this are presented in this repository.
+If you have trouble viewing the notebook through github's interface, you can use the [nbviewer portal](https://nbviewer.jupyter.org/) to render the notebook.

 ## Data Preparation